nicolas-steenhout/main-live/meet-nic.md

   </div>
 </div>

-## When Nic isn't working in accessibility...
+## When I'm not working in accessibility...

 <div class="flex-reflow">
   <div>